Last updated on April 22nd, 2022

 04. Practice The Art

 Learning the basics is not enough for a sustainable career in doing tattoos.
 You need to consistently practice the art as much as you possibly can.
+Practice ear tattoos and hand tattoos — it’s a great way to master the art.
 Regular practice is a way of self-education and keeping in touch with emerging design trends.

 To practice the art, you should grab any opportunity that allows you to do tattoos.
 Most importantly, make sure that you do the sketching part of it at home on paper.
 Make sketches of tattoos on paper and see how you can come up with unique ideas.